zzhiyi/vramfs-on-Windows/README.md

 	So, the libs are for 64-bit system and I'm not going to work on 32bit system and other graphic card besides Nvidia soon.
 I need to get it to work first, right?
 	In lib/x64,there is OpenCL64.dll extracted from Nvidia driver, you may want to use yours to replace it.
-There is also dokanfuse.dll compiled from dokan library 0.8.0-RC1.
+There is also dokanfuse.dll compiled from my dokany fork.

+	For debugging purpuse, this program now uses CPU as the backend device.
+This means you can run it regardles of your graphic card vendor so long as you have OpenCL support.
+	You may want to install OpenCL runtime support for your CPU from CPU vendors.
+	You can change it to use your GPU easily by changing the CL_DEVICE_TYPE_CPU to CL_DEVICE_TYPE_GPU.
+Later I might add command line options to change it at runtime.

 **Issues:**

 1. **It doesn't work and causes BSOD!!!**
 	Well, I'm working to it.
+This project is just got started.
+Please be patient.

 **License**